atstep01/Pong/README.md

 Made in highschool.

 ## Known glitches
-Sometimes the ball will fly forever in the upper left corner of the screen.
+- Sometimes the ball will fly forever in the upper left corner of the screen.
-\nThe ball just stops on the left paddle occasionally.
+- The ball just stops on the left paddle occasionally.